7.1 General context

 3.7% of the students had once used illegal drugs other than cannabis.
 Among the oldest students (17 and 18), 2.5% used an illicit drug other than cannabis in the month before the survey.
 Xtc is the most common illicit drug other than cannabis: 4,9% of all 17-18-year-olds have ever used xtc.

 In a survey in 2013, 40% of students in higher education in Flanders indicated that they had ever used cannabis.
 22% had used cannabis in the past year.
 21% of final-year users used cannabis at least once a week, i.e. regularly during the academic year.
 5% used cannabis daily.
 Among students in higher education in Flanders, the use of amphetamines, ecstasy and cocaine in 2013 is limited to a small part of the student population: 3% had used ecstasy in the past year, 2% amphetamines and 2% cocaine.

 Furthermore, there are significant differences according to education and age: the use of cannabis increases as people grow older.
 In addition, more young people in vocational education use cannabis than young people in other types of education.
-The cannabis use of young people in vocational education is four times higher than the cannabis use in general secondary education.
 In general, usage during the past year is at around 12 per cent.
 Young people using cannabis once a week is limited to 2 per cent and is lower than a few years ago.